deployment-academy/deployment-academy.github.io/content/posts/hugo/hugo-gh-pages-n-actions.md

 Pages](https://gohugo.io/hosting-and-deployment/hosting-on-github/).
 Here are
 the steps I followed.

-First, create a repository using your github username: `<your-username>.github.io`.
+First, create a repository using your GitHub username: `<your-username>.github.io`.

 One option is to generate the static content locally with `hugo -D` and push the content of the `public` folder to the root of this repository.
 That would be all you need.
-But don't do that, follow the following steps to enable a publishing Git workflow.
+But **don't do that**, follow the following steps to enable a publishing Git workflow.

 Push the existing code to GitHub: